Injury Recovery Isn’t “Just Rest”: How to Heal and Get Back to Performance

 2. That where you have pain isn’t always an indicator of injury at that site.

 3. Say you rest your knee and as soon as you try to go back to your activities again….the pain comes right back!
-And that totally makes sense because you still haven’t addressed the liver!
+And that totally makes sense because you still haven’t addressed the liver or what ever it is the body is protecting!

-So first you need to find a practitioner who knows how to find and address these protection patterns (achem….I do!)
+It’s important to find a practitioner who knows how to find and address these protection patterns in order to have long term recovery and return to performance.

 Again this is something you should be working with a movement professional to help guide you through this process!

-If you would like help finding YOUR root cause and working through your pain click the link below and schedule your FREE discovery call and we will chat about how I can help you and if we are a good fit!
+If you would like help finding YOUR root cause and working through your pain and getting back to performance, click the link below and schedule your FREE discovery call and we will chat about how I can help you and if we are a good fit!

 Next